WDI-SEA/notes/04-databases/mongo-intro/crud-update.md

 The following methods are most useful for updating documents, however there are some others that have more esoteric use cases, and are linked in a later section.

 * [db.collection.updateOne()](https://www.mongodb.com/docs/manual/reference/method/db.collection.updateOne/#mongodb-method-db.collection.updateOne) update the individual fields of a document
-* [db.collection.updateMany()](https://www.mongodb.com/docs/manual/reference/method/db.collection.updateMany/#mongodb-method-db.collection.updateMany) update individula fields of many documents
+* [db.collection.updateMany()](https://www.mongodb.com/docs/manual/reference/method/db.collection.updateMany/#mongodb-method-db.collection.updateMany) update individual fields of many documents
 * [db.collection.replaceOne()](https://www.mongodb.com/docs/manual/reference/method/db.collection.replaceOne/#mongodb-method-db.collection.replaceOne) completely replace an entire document

 When using `updateOne` and `updateMany` methods, we use the `$set` operator to provide new values to be updated in the db.
 They both have the same argument interface as well: `updateOne({ read query }, { update query }, { options })`.
 We will touch on the `{ options }` in a later section.